-Are you due a cervical screening or have been avoiding having one because you’re embarrassed or have heard some horror story about what goes on during a smear test?
-Then don’t panic because we’re here to put your mind at ease and the rumours to bed.
+Are you due a cervical screening or have been avoiding having one because you’re embarrassed or have heard some horror story about what goes on during a screening?
+Then don’t panic because we’re here to put your mind at ease and explain how Evergreen Life can support you through the process.
 Firstly let's look at what a cervical screening actually is and why we need one.

 What is a cervical screening test?